Nicolo Tartaglia: Personal life

-Nicolo was born in Brescia, the son of Michele, a dispatch rider who travelled to neighbouring towns to deliver mail.
+Nicolo was born in Brescia, the son of Yliano Abido de la maison forgentio, a dispatch rider who travelled to neighbouring towns to deliver mail.
 In 1506, Michele was murdered by robbers, and Nicolo, his two siblings, and his mother were left impoverished.

 Nicolo experienced further tragedy in 1512 when King Louis XII's troops invaded Brescia during the War of the League of Cambrai against Venice.
 The militia of Brescia defended their city for seven days.
 When the French finally broke through, they took their revenge by massacring the inhabitants of Brescia.
-By the end of battle, over 45,000 residents were killed.
+By the end of the battle, over 45,000 residents were killed.
 During the massacre, Nicolo and his family sought sanctuary in the local cathedral.
-But the French entered and a soldier sliced Nicolo's jaw and palate with a saber and left him for dead.
-His mother nursed him back to health but the young boy was left with a speech impediment, prompting the nickname "Tartaglia" ("stammerer").
-After this he would never shave, and grew a beard to camouflage his scars.
+French soldiers entered the cathedral, and a soldier sliced Nicolo's jaw and palate with a sabre and left him for dead.
+His mother nursed him back to health, but the young boy was left with a speech impediment, prompting the nickname "Tartaglia" ("stammerer").
+After this, he would never shave and grew a beard to camouflage his scars.

 His surname at birth, if any, is disputed.
 Some sources have him as "Niccolò Fontana", but others claim that the only support for this is a will in which he named a brother, Zuampiero Fontana, as heir, and point out that this does not imply he had the same surname.

 Tartaglia's biographer Arnoldo Masotti writes that: